Chapter 5101:2-25 Title XX Social Services Program: Administration

 Statutory Authority: 5101.46

-(A) Each county department of job and family services (CDJFS) shall complete an annual JFS 01821 "Title XX County Profile" (rev.12/2012) and submit to the Ohio department of job and family services by January thirty-first. () (. /) .,
+(A) Each county department of job and family services (CDJFS) shall complete a biennial JFS 01821 "Title XX County Profile" (rev. 03/2017). and submit the biennial county profile for each year on a separate JFS 01821 county profile form to the Ohio department of job and family services (ODJFS) by January thirty-first.